-Please note: The deadline to sign up for the digital jury is March 3, 2018.
+Please note: The Jury if FULL.
 The jury often fills up months ahead of time, sign up early to insure your spot.

 Submit your materials: Mail a CD, readable on Mac computer, or submit all files digitally via DropBox (OneDrive) to the Jury Coordinator (address below).
 Email attachments will not be accepted.